microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 While this is definitely not exhaustive list of topics that exist within probability and statistics, it should be enough to give you a good start into this course.

+## 🚀 Challenge

+Use the sample code in the notebook to test other hypothesis that:
+1. First basemen and older that second basemen
+2. First basemen and taller than third basemen
+3. Shortstops are taller than second basemen

 ## [Post-lecture quiz](https://red-water-0103e7a0f.azurestaticapps.net/quiz/7)